-- (1) Every trade union and employers' organisation to which this Code applies shall be registered in accordance with the Code. - (2) The rights and benefits conferred by this Code upon a trade union or an employers' organisation and its members may be exercised only if the organisation is registered in accordance with the provisions of this Part. - (3) Any 7 members or more of a trade union or 3 members or more of an employers' organisation may, by subscribing their names to the rules of the union or organisation and otherwise complying with the provisions of this Code, apply to the Registrar for its registration as a trade union or employers' organisation. - (4) The applicants shall transmit 3 copies of the rules of the trade union or employers' organisation, authenticated by signature of the president or chairperson and secretary, to the Registrar along with the application for registration. - (5) If the Registrar is satisfied in respect of any application that- - (a) the requirements of this section have been met; - (b) the rules are consistent with this Code and do not contain provisions which are contrary to the provisions of any enactment;
+- 142. (1) Every trade union and employers' organisation to which the Code applies shall be registered in accordance with the Code. - (2) The rights and benefits conferred by the Code upon a trade union or an employers' organisation and its members may be exercised only if the organisation is registered in accordance with the provisions of this Part. - (3) Any seven members or more of a trade union or three members or more of an employers' organisation may, by subscribing their names to the rules of the union or organisation and otherwise complying with the provisions of the Code, apply to the Registrar for its registration as a trade union or employers' organisation. - (4) The applicants shall transmit three copies of the rules of the trade union or employers' organisation, authenticated by signature of the president Copying/unauthorised distribution strictly prohibited.

+or chairperson and secretary, to the Registrar along with the application for registration.

-(c) the name of the trade union or employers' organisation is not identical to that of any existing trade union or organisation or so closely resembling that name as to be likely to deceive its own members or members of the public, the Registrar shall register the trade union or employers' organisation and furnish it with a certificate of registration.
+- (5) If the Registrar is satisfied in respect of any application that- - (a) the requirements of this section have been met; - (b) the rules are consistent with the Code and do not contain provisions which are contrary to the provisions of any enactment: - (c) the name of the trade union or employers' organisation is not identical to that of any existing trade union or organisation or so closely resembling that name as to be likely to deceive its own members or members of the public, the Registrar shall register the trade union or employers' organisation and furnish it with a certificate of registration.